geoffoliver/podmix/README.md

 docker compose up
 ```

-Now you can generate a quirrel token ([see here for details](https://docs.quirrel.dev/deploying/#how-to-deploy-your-own-server)) and pop that into the .env.local and (yes, this is annoying) restart the podmix container.
+Now you can generate a quirrel token ([see here for details](https://docs.quirrel.dev/deploying/#how-to-deploy-your-own-server)) and pop that into the `.env.development.local` and (yes, this is annoying) restart the podmix container.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.